 When thinking of the name ‘Canary Islands’, small yellow birds are usually what springs to mind.
 However the name Islas Canarias is derived from the Latin term Insula Canaria, meaning “Island of the Dogs”.
 It is thought that these ‘dogs’ were actually a species of Monk Seals, which in Latin translate as ‘sea dogs’.
 These days they are critically endangered and are no longer present in the Canary Islands.
 However, legend has it that the original inhabitants of the island used to worship dogs, sometimes mummifying them and treating them as holy animals, and when the Romans first visited the island they gave it the name ‘canarii’ translated as “the ones with dogs”.

 The Canary Islands are located off the north-western coast of Africa and are much closer to the equator than mainland Spain.
 The archipelago consists of seven large and several smaller islands, all of which are volcanic in origin including; Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, El Hierro, and the islets La Graciosa, Alegranza, Montaña Clara, Roque del Este, Roque del Oeste and Isla de Lobos.

-Located on the island of Tenerife which is both the Canary Islands’ and Spain’s most populous island, it is a major tourist destination, with over 12 million visitors per year.
+Located on the island of Tenerife which is both the Canary Islands’ and Spain’s most populous island, it is a major tourist destination, with 3 million visitors per year.
 The volcanic nature of the islands have created a number of ‘natural beaches’ made of fine black shingle or sand which give some of the Canary beaches a distinctive look.

 The Canary Islands are fortunate in having warm weather year-round, with hot, long days in the summer and cooler days, but remaining significantly warm in the winter.